Liveaboard Diving in La Paz

 What To Expect On A La Paz Liveaboard

-Liveaboard diving in La Paz is well known for the large pelagics which migrate past here with some of the most famous being the Whale Sharks and their juveniles, and the extremely large schools of Hammerhead sharks.
-La Paz is the capital city of Baja California, it is a tranquil town and a perfect first destination to discover the beauty of the marine world of Mexico.
-Essentially it is the gateway into diving the Sea of Cortez.
-It is also known for the large Sea Lion colonies made up of curious and cheeky sea lions who love teasing divers.
+Liveaboard diving in La Paz is well-known for the large pelagics that migrate through here with some of the most famous being the Whale Sharks and huge schools of Hammerhead sharks.
+La Paz is the capital city of Baja California, a perfect first destination to discover the beauty of Mexico's marine world.
+It is also a gateway into the Sea of Cortez, known for the large Sea Lion colonies made up of curious and cheeky sea lions who love teasing divers.

 LA PAZ UNDERWATER

-There is a large variety of larger species which pass through here.
-The largest variety of species are present in the months December to April.
-These are mostly winter months; when the plankton in the water is at its highest, attracting many animals to come and feed and they are migrating to warmer waters for breeding and giving birth.
-During these months on a La Paz liveaboard you will have the chance to see pods of Dolphins, Orcas, breeding Humpback whales, schools of hammerhead sharks, Manta Rays and more.
-Californian Brown Sea lions are always present here, these playful creatures are very curious about divers so will come quite close.
-In October and November you will see juvenile Whale Sharks, a beautiful sight.
-There are also many schools of fish in this area including Tuna, Jacks and Wahoos.
+There is a large variety of species that pass through here.
+The most extensive range of species are present from December to April.
+The winter months attract many animals to feed when the amount of plankton in the water is at its highest.
+They then migrate to warmer waters for breeding and giving birth.
+During these months you will have the chance to see pods of Dolphins, Orcas, breeding Humpback whales, schools of hammerhead sharks, Manta Rays on a La Paz liveaboard.
+Californian Brown Sea lions are always present here.
+These playful creatures are very curious about divers and won't hesitate to come close.
+In October and November, you will enjoy the sight of juvenile Whale Sharks.
+There are also many schools of fish in this area, including Tuna, Jacks and Wahoos.

-The water temperatures range from 20 degrees Celsius (68 degrees Farenheit) to 29 degrees Celsius (84 degrees Farenheit) and the visibility ranges from 15m (45ft) to 30m (90ft); July to December have the clearest waters.
+The water temperatures range from 20 degrees Celsius (68 degrees Fahrenheit) to 29 degrees Celsius (84 degrees Fahrenheit), and the visibility ranges from 15m (45ft) to 30m (90ft); July to December have the clearest waters.

 LA PAZ DIVE SITES

-El Bajo: This is the dive site which is most visited by the Liveaboard.com liveaboards.
-This dive site is made up of three underwater peaks lined up and therefore also known as The Seamount.
-The shallowest peak is 17m (52ft) from the surface and the deepest is 27m (83ft) from the surface.
-The central peak is where the mooring lines are and you descend.
-Due to the water surging against the peaks, a lot of nutrients are extracted, bringing a lot of marine wildlife.
-This site is located a few hours from La Paz by boat, so to take full advantage of your time, a liveaboard trip is the best way to travel here.
+El Bajo: This is the dive site which is most visited by the LiveAboard.com liveaboards.
+This dive site is known as The Seamount due to its aligned underwater peaks.
+The shallowest peak is at 17m (52ft) from the surface, and the deepest is at 27m (83ft) from the surface.
+The central peak is where the mooring lines are secured, and you descend.
+The water surging against the peaks extracts a lot of nutrients, which attracts marine wildlife.
+This site is located a few hours from La Paz by boat, which makes a liveaboard trip the ideal way to take full advantage of your time to dive.